-The Beatles' aeroplane landed at the National Guard headquarters on the east side of Mitchell Field, away from the crowd.
-They were taken by limousine through a back exit, leaving behind hundreds of disappointed fans.
-They were driven to the Coach House Motor Inn.
+The Beatles' aeroplane landed at Milwaukee County Airport (now called Mitchell International Airport).
+They were taken to the National Guard headquarters on the east side of Mitchell Field, away from the crowd, leaving behind hundreds of disappointed fans.
+They were then driven by limousine to the Coach House Motor Inn.

 The police told us we couldn't go past.
 It's mean not to let 'em have a wave.
 It's a lousy deal, a dirty trick.